Waldorf salad: History

 Waldorf salad is named for the Waldorf-Astoria hotel in New York City, where it was first created for a charity ball given in honor of the St. Mary's Hospital for Children on March 13, 1896.
 The Waldorf-Astoria's maître d'hôtel, Oscar Tschirky, developed or inspired many of the hotel's signature dishes and is widely credited with creating the salad recipe.
 In 1896, the salad appeared in The Cook Book by "Oscar of the Waldorf".

 The original recipe was just apples, celery, and mayonnaise.
 It did not contain nuts, but they had been added by the time the recipe appeared in The Rector Cook Book in 1928.

 Modern versions

-Other ingredients such as chicken, turkey, and dried fruit (e.g. dates or raisins) are sometimes added.
+Other ingredients such as chicken, turkey, and dried fruit (such as dates or raisins) are sometimes added.
 Updated versions of the salad sometimes change the dressing to a seasoned mayonnaise or a yogurt dressing.
 Modern Waldorf salad may also include the zest of oranges and/or lemons.
 Variations include a peanut butter and yogurt base, and one that replaces celery with cauliflower.

+In popular culture

+An American guest demanding a Waldorf salad featured prominently in a 1979 episode of the British sitcom Fawlty Towers.
+The salad is mentioned in the Cole Porter song "You're the Top".